How to Test Claude Connectors: Unit Tests, Local Inspector, and CI/CD (April 2026)

 How do I test Claude Connector error handling?

 Create simulation files with edge-case data: empty arrays, null fields, very long strings, missing optional fields.
-Write Playwright tests that load these simulations and verify your resource component handles them gracefully.
+Write e2e tests that load these simulations and verify your resource component handles them gracefully.
 For tool handler errors, unit test that your handler returns meaningful error messages when external APIs fail or input validation catches bad arguments.